 Elective Subjects: Science Stream (Physics, Chemistry, Biology) or Arts Stream (History, Politics, Geography).

-Duration: 9 hours across two days.
+Duration: 9 hours across 2 or 3 days.

 Why It’s Tough & Tips for Success